chrisvxd/firestation/README.md

 This is all basic React.
 The properties (`this.props`) that the cell will from firestation receive are:

 - `value` - the value for the key this cell will render
+- `rowKey` - the value for the entire row
+- `rowValue` - the key for entire row
 - `extras` (object) - the [`cellProps`](#cell-api) for that configuration.
 These could be anything you need.
 - `canWrite` (bool) - the [`canWrite`](#cell-api) for that configuration, determining if the cell should be writable
 - `childKey` (string) - the `key` that this cell is rendering (e.g. `age`)